urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/krivera.static-occupancy.md

 [Back to table of contents ⤒](#tutorial-aims)
 ## 3. Getting your data

-There are two easy ways to download data from this github repository to your local drive.
+There are two easy ways to download data from this GitHub repository to your local drive.
 We can fork the repository using the [UWIN_tutorials](https://github.com/urbanwildlifeinstitute/UWIN_tutorials.git) link to GitHub Desktop or download the files manually and organize the files in an accessible folder.

 ### Forking
 A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.